flhofer/dell_TB16_firmware/README.md

 Dock EC | Embedded controller basic function, e.g. led | 01.00.00.10 | N/A | Updated through BIOS[^1] | none yet |
 Cable PD | Power Delivery controller | 00.03.12 | N/A | Updated through BIOS[^1]| none yet |
 [^1]: These are updated early on and should already be done (Dell Tool v1.00.00 - v1.00.02)
-[^2]: Since summer 2016, Dell shipped WD15 and TB16 docks with universal cables, supporting USB3 and Thunderbolt 3 (recognizeable by bolt and DP logo on the type C connector).
-It makes thus sense that they ship TB Cable firmware with the WD15, too.
+[^2]: Since the summer of 2016, Dell has shipped WD15 and TB16 docks with universal cables, supporting USB3 and Thunderbolt 3 (recognizable by the bolt and DP logo on the type C connector).
+It makes thus sense that they ship TB Cable firmware with the WD15.

 ## Flashing instructions